Early Learning/Pre-K

 Did you know that 90% of an individualʻs brain is developed before age 5 and that about half of Hawaiʻi's keiki do not go to preschool?

+Our legislators proudly put our keiki first!
 Through Act 46 of the Hawaiʻi Legislative Session 2020, our legislature voted unanimously in support of sustaining eighteen classrooms in charter schools previously funded through the federal Preschool Development Grant.
-Our legislators proudly put keiki first!
+In 2022, through Sessions Law 257, an appropriation was created to expand 30 pre-K classrooms in charter schools through a partnership with the School Facilities Authority (SFA) and the Executive Office on Early Learning (EOEL).

 Evidence shows that high-quality preschool helps prepare children for later success in school and in life.